Deficiency Judgments After Foreclosure in Illinois

 If you have questions about Illinois's foreclosure process or want to learn about potential defenses to a foreclosure and possibly fight the foreclosure in court, consider talking to a foreclosure attorney.

-It's also a good idea to talk to a HUD-approved housing counselor if you want to learn about different loss mitigation options.
+Talking to a HUD-approved housing counselor about different loss mitigation options is also a good idea.
 You can use the Consumer Financial Protection Bureau's Find a Counselor tool to get a list of HUD-approved housing counseling agencies in your area.
-You can also call the Homeownership Preservation Foundation (HOPE) Hotline, which is open 24 hours a day, seven days a week, at 888-995-HOPE (4673).
+You can also call the Homeownership Preservation Foundation (HOPE) Hotline, open 24 hours a day, seven days a week, at 888-995-HOPE (4673).

 FACING FORECLOSURE ?